tommyzhng/ros_arduino_encoder/README.md

 # ROS Arduino Encoder

-A ros node that reads serial data from an encoder and outputs to a ros node for further processing.
+A ros node that reads serial data from an encoder and outputs to a topic for further processing.

 Subscribes to / Input:
 * ttyACM0 @ baudrate of 115200